All Episodes

 Many who can afford to pay for their health care or are able to buy health insurance just choose not to.

-According to Devin Herrick, the National Center for Policy Analysis, fifteen, fifteen million adults who do not have health insurance live in households with incomes of more than $50,000 a year.
+According to Devin Herrick, the National Center for Policy Analysis, 15 million adults who do not have health insurance live in households with incomes of more than $50,000 a year.

 In fact, the fastest growing segment of the uninsured population is from middle and upper income families.

-Herrick reckons that the raw numbers of uninsured within this group have grown by nearly seven million over the seven of us, twenty-two of the forty-three million, Mr. Snowdley, accounted for by people who make fifty or seventy-five grand and don't pay for it.
+Herrick reckons that the raw numbers of uninsured within this group have grown by nearly 7 million over the 22 of the 43 million, Mr. Snowdey, accounted for by people who make 50 or 75 grand and don't pay for it, don't want it.

 But when emergency strikes, off they go to the emergency room and they get treated and they get covered.